Frequently Asked Questions

 A: These supporting documents are required to help us make informed decisions about your child.
 The following documents are required:

-- State of Florida Immunization Form or Exemption Form
+- Copy of State of Florida Immunization Form (DH680 form) or Religious Exemption Form

 Q: Do you have wait lists?
 What is the process if we are on the wait list?